apache/iceberg/docs/spark/spark-procedures.md

 and <br/> [`SortStrategy` Javadoc](../../../javadoc/{{% icebergVersion %}}/org/apache/iceberg/actions/SortStrategy.html#field.summary)
 for list of all the supported options for this action.

+!!!
+Note
+    This procedure can also read the delete files created by merge-on-read mode if present and rewrite to new data files by masking the result from delete files.
+    By default, delete files will not be considered for compaction.
+In order to change this behavior, need to set `delete-file-threshold`.

 #### Output

 | Output Name | Type | Description |